 To produce the wine of Chateau Cap de Mourlin, whole berry fermentation takes place in temperature-controlled, stainless steel vats.
 Malolactic fermentation is performed in 50% new, French oak barrels.

 The wines are aged in 50% new French oak barrels for up to 18 months.
 On average, Chateau Cap de Mourlin produces almost 6,000 cases of Cap de Mourlin wine per year.
 There is a second wine, Capitan de Mourlin.

 Since hiring Stephane Derenoncourt, the quality of the estate’s Bordeaux wine continues improving year after year.
-2010 is the best vintage yet produced of Cap de Mourlin.
-However, 2015 and 2016 now give that previous vintage a run for the money as the best wines produced here.
+2015 was the best vintage produced by Cap de Mourlin.
+However, 2016, 2018, and 2020 now give that previous vintage a run for the money as the best wines produced here.

 When to Drink Chateau Cap de Mourlin, Anticipated Maturity, Decanting Time

 Chateau Cap de Mourlin is usually better with 3-4 years of bottle age.
 Of course, that can vary slightly, depending on the vintage.
 Chateau Cap de Mourlin is best enjoyed in the first 3-12 years of life.

 Young vintages can be decanted for up to 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.